 If you’re a pregnant employee in Wisconsin looking to find out whether you qualify for maternity leave, you’re better off than most American women.
 Wisconsin state law provides unpaid parental leave protections in case you do not qualify for the federal leave law, FMLA.

-For FMLA, you must meet eligibility requirements including that you have worked for your employer for 12 months prior a total of at least 1,250 hours and they must employ 50 employees within a 75 mile radius.
-To qualify for Wisconsin’s Family Leave Act, you must work for an employer who employes 50 or more permanent employees and have worked with them for at least 1,000 hours for the year prior to taking leave.
+For FMLA, you must meet eligibility requirements including that you have worked for your employer for 12 months prior a total of at least 1,250 hours and they must employ have employed 50 permanent employees in six of the previous 12 months.
+To qualify for Wisconsin’s Family Leave Act, you must work for an employer who employs 50 or more permanent employees and have worked with them for at least 1,000 hours for the year prior to taking leave.

 The two periods run concurrently and you would receive a maximum of 12 weeks off if you qualified for Wisconsin Family and Medical Leave law.
 One difference between FMLA and Wisconsin state law is that FMLA leave must be shared by two parents if they work for the same employer, meaning they are eligible for a total of 12 weeks of leave as a couple.
 However, under Wisconsin law, the two parents are both individually eligible for their own parental leaves.